creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 Try this so that you can become familiar with errors!
 They look a bit confusing, but most of the time they give clues as to how to investigate and solve them.

 The important thing is not to be anxious about errors in TIC-80.
 They just tell you that something isn't right and that your program had to stop running.
-They may look angry but they're actually helpful!
+They may look angry but they're actually (supposed to be) helpful!

+Trying to run without `TIC()` shows the following error:

 `'function TIC()...' isn't found :(`

+### Create the TIC function

+Update the code in the editor to read:

 ```lua
 function TIC()
 end
 ```

-## Built in functions and indenting for your sanity
+If you run that program, it will look like nothing is happening, but your code is running - you haven't instructed TIC-80 to clear the screen, so it is still showing whatever was there before - the code in the Code Editor.

+## Indenting (for your sanity) and Built-in functions

-It's sometimes a bit unexpected for people, but the way you layout your code is very important, so that you can get visual clues as to how bits of the code are grouped together.
+The way you layout your code is very important, so that you can get visual clues as to how bits of the code are grouped together.

-You can use spaces or tabs. (xxx)
+Mostly, spacing doesn't matter to the computer in Lua - it's just for you.

+We use newlines to try to keep one useful thing to each row of code, and spaces to line up grouped things in columns.

+For the latter - horizontal spacing - You can use spaces or tabs.
+Tabs in TIC-80 are one space, so you won't see any difference between spaces and tabs, but you might do if you copy the code elsewhere, which is a bit annoying!

+Coders develop their own styles and try to match them when working together.
+I'll suggest my style here, but you're welcome to use your own.

-For example, code within a function is indented by one space.
+I indent code within a function by one space.

-Code within a control structure (an `if` or a `for` - we'll come on to these - is indented by one space)
+Code within a control structure (an `if` or a `for` - we'll come on to these - is also indented by one space)

-Comments should also be indented so that they neatly match the code they reference.
-You'll develop your own style for this.
+Comments should be indented so that they neatly match, by column, the code they reference.

+We'll start by clearing the screen, so modify the code to be:

 ```lua
 function TIC()